First Decade (February 11, 1987 to February 10, 1996)

 June to September 1998

-The dry spell begins in June, its effects continuing to be felt through September 1998 in 16 regions, while there country is enjoying a continuous four-year growth; damage to agriculture amounting to P9.46 billion.
+The dry spell begins in June, its effects continuing to be felt through September 1998 in 16 regions, while the country is enjoying a continuous four-year growth; damage to agriculture amounts to P9.46 billion.

 June 12, 1998